Robbins Holding Company

 Community Planning and Development

 This is a 3-story, 7-bay domestic building in the Mediterranean Revival style with Vernacular influences built in 1934.
+The building is u in plan.
 The structural system is reinforced concrete.
 The foundation is reinforced concrete.
 Exterior walls are stucco and coral stone.
 The building has a flat with parapet roof.
 Windows are replacement aluminum single-hung sashes.
 Windows highly ornamented on the central bay of the east elevation.
 There is a three-bay central open patio characterized by a none roof.
 Open patio on the first floor level of the central bay, situated between the south and north wings of the U-shaped building; Coral stone floor.
 Primary entryway is directly centered on the central bay of the east elevation; Ornamented with coral stonework and keystone that extends from ground floor level to just above second floor level; Flanked on either side by large Florida windows ornamented by archway and keystone.
 There is a front, open terrace addition.
 Addition of open terrace 6 inches above grade (Ben Giller).

 * Date source: Miami-Dade County Property Appraiser